dzenis-h/coding-challenge/README.md

 ## Image Search App 📷

 ## Overview 📄
 This small, silly, non-optimized project was built as part of the "coding-challenge-full-stack-js" challenge.
 Original challenge can be found inside of [this repo](https://github.com/crewfire/coding-challenge-full-stack-js).
-I've decided to use the Unsplash API instead of Flickr.
+I've decided to use the `Unsplash API` instead of **Flickr**.
 Ops, my bad 🤓

 ![App screenshot](https://drive.google.com/uc?export=view&id=1yGcWAOhr_XlfMpscB00zev_n4w6olYyT)